-The new Inflation Reduction Act in the Senate would authorize nearly $1 billion for the National Park Service to respond to climate change, among its many benefits.
+The new Inflation Reduction Act would authorize nearly $1 billion for the National Park Service to respond to climate change, among its many benefits.
 Here’s what's in the bill, what's at stake — and what you can do.

 Update: The Inflation Reduction Act of 2022, the nation’s largest-ever legislative package addressing climate change, passed Congress on August 12, 2022.